ten-protocol/ten-whitepaper/l1-contracts.md

 ### Rollup Management
 This contract interacts with the aggregators.

-* It determines whether to accept blocks of transactions submitted by a L2 node.
+* It determines whether to accept blocks of transactions submitted by an L2 node.
 The Rollup contract will not accept a rollup from an aggregator that has no stake or a valid attestation, and it will check the signature of the rollup generated in the TEE matches the Obscuro_Public_Key registered by the L2 node.
 * It stores the encrypted L2 transactions in an efficient format.

 ### Bridge Management